Title Picture

 One of these delightful tasks was to check customer returns for faults and establish what caused the fault.
 For example was it a knitting machine fault, a sewing fault or elastic fault etc. There was nothing more exciting than scrutinising returned worn undies.
 Some had been worn and washed so often that they were just plain worn out but others had been worn and not washed and that was disgusting.
 We weren't given protective gloves in those days but we did use tweezers to try and negotiate between skid marks and pubic hairs.

-One day a junior was given the charming customer returns investigation and didn't appreciate the sniggers we gave her.
+One day a junior was given the charming job of customer returns investigation and she didn't appreciate us sniggering at her.
 In revenge she picked up some pubic hairs in her tweezers and promptly chased us around the lab.
-Luckily the chemist didn't witness this squealing and misdemeanour in his lab but the head girl brought us under control with threats of more dirty work.
+Luckily the chemist wasn't in and he didn't witness this squealing and misdemeanour in his lab but the head girl brought us under control with threats of more dirty work.

 33 comments: